d4tagrama/php/php8.4/README.md

 ## Required Variables
 * `APACHE_DOCUMENT_ROOT`: Directory that forms the main document tree visible from the w
 * `LOCAL_PORT`: Indicate which server's port the container will be bind.
-* `LOCAL_PROYECT`: full path for the project location in the local server.
+* `LOCAL_PROJECT`: full path for the project location in the local server.
 * `CONTAINER_PORT`: Indicate the Container's port.

 ## Example Use

-1. Pull the project
+1. Pull the project.
-2. Create `.env` file and create the variables
+2. Create `.env` file and add the ENV variables acordently.
 3. Run `docker compose up -d`
 4. Open http://localhost:8080